GeorgeLychock/MS4-Django-SpiltWine-Main/README.md

 <a name="UC"></a>
 # Use Case
 Spilt Wine is an ecommerce website that sells wines, wine accessories, and culinary items.
 The user has access to a shopping cart which keeps track of their cart items and displays their current purchase costs as they view products and navigate the site.
 The user can purchase the items with a credit card and will receive an email verification of their purchase.
 The site will display a detailed view of each product where the user can add the item to their cart, or if logged in and if the item is a wine, can add the wine item to their virtual wine cellar (Cellar).
 The Cellar is a custom application that keeps the user's information on the wines they add to their Cellar which can be viewed by logging in when the user returns to the site.
 The Cellar gives the user the ability to update the quantity of the item or remove the item from their Cellar.
-The Cellar displays useful statistics on the items they have added, including: Total value,total number of items, # of varietals, a list of varietals, a progress bar showing the number of varietals (out of a total of 180) contained in their Cellar, etc. All content and functionality are available on any size device.
+The Cellar displays useful statistics on the items they have added, including: Total value ,total number of items, # of varietals, a list of varietals, a progress bar showing the number of varietals (out of a total of 180) contained in their Cellar, etc. All content and functionality are available on any size device.

 > ### Important Notes
 >